 In her spare time, Elizabeth enjoys playing Ultimate Frisbee, reading and travelling.
 When exploring new places, she loves learning about its history and culture, and is always looking for a next adventure!

-Shanique Barrett, CAPM – Project Coordinator, The Arthritis Society
+Shanique Barrett, CAPM – Project Coordinator, Think Research

 As an emerging health leader, Shanique gears her focus and strengths towards improving quality of healthcare services.
 She believes that this can be done through system-wide integration and patient centred-care models.
 Shanique comes from a community health and project management background.
 She has dedicated time and effort to developing community health services within various organizations such as VON Canada, The Arthritis Society and Toronto Central Community Care Access Centre (CCAC).